gulfiliz/gulfiliz.github.io/_posts/2024-12-28-chingiz-aitmatov.md

 opens out into memory: his whole life, his friendship with Kazangap, the history of the junction, of the steppe, of the Kazakh people.

+Yedigei has lived here for decades.
+He arrived after the war, stayed, raised children, buried friends, watched the world change while the steppe stayed exactly where it was.
+He is not a hero in any conventional sense.
+He is a man of the steppe: patient, sturdy, with a memory that holds everything and a grief that cannot be said quickly.

 The junction is called Boranly-Burannyi, the Windy Place, the Place of Blizzards.